stefanbuck/github-issue-parser/README.md

 ## Releasing a New Version 🏷️

-To release a new version run `script/release`
+To release a new version run `script/release` and then publish the following release

-The next commit to `main` will trigger the `release` workflow